 Number of places

-There are a maximum of 16 places available in 2025.
+There are a maximum of 16 places.

 Cost

-The programme will cost £4500 per year(including VAT, where applicable), including all teaching, assessment and administration.
+The programme will cost £4500 per year (including VAT, where applicable), including all teaching, assessment and administration.
 Clinical supervision for placements is also included.
-Additional costs will be: personal therapy (can be undertaken at a subsidised rate with First Psychology), books/study materials, travel/accommodation to week-long retreat each year (budget around £500).
+Additional costs will be: personal therapy costs, books and equipment, travel/accommodation to week-long retreat in year one.

 Thinking of applying for our diploma course?